Gore Ouseley

-Sir Gore Ouseley, 1st Baronet GCH, PC (24 June 1770 – 18 November 1844), was a British entrepreneur, linguist and diplomat.
+Sir Gore Ouseley, 1st Baronet, (24 June 1770 – 18 November 1844), was a British entrepreneur, linguist and diplomat.
 He was born in 1770 and died at Hall Barn Park, Beaconsfield, Buckinghamshire in 1844.
 He negotiated an important treaty between Russia and Persia in 1813 which redrew their common borders.

 Early life

 Sir Gore Ouseley was born in Limerick (Note: Some sources say Monmouthshire) in Ireland to Ralph and Elizabeth (born Holland) Ouseley.
 Gore's father's family was originally from Shropshire.
 Gore and his brother were tutored at home in the company of brother William and cousin Gideon Ouseley.
 All three had notable careers.

 India

 Whilst serving the British Government and posted in Lucknow he became a friend of the local Nawab Saadat Ali Khan and was responsible for building a palace called Dilkusha Kothi on the banks of the Gomti near Lucknow.
 This palace stood for about fifty years until it was damaged in the Siege of Lucknow.
 The palace was a copy of the English Baroque stately home of Seaton Delaval Hall.
 He made his name in India where he was appointed a Major-Commander.
 He was made a baronet in 1808 with the recommendation of Lord Wellesley.
 While in India, he fathered 2 sons, William Martin Claude Ouseley in 1799 and Ralph Ouseley in 1800.